News and Tools for

 Now we witness children, who had been cruelly separated from their parents on entry to the country, being housed in detention camps.
 And we watch groups of safety-seeking refugees being criminalized and incarcerated.
 These are horrors to be taken very seriously.
 Paul Krugman from the NY Times puts it, “...the real crisis is [not immigration but] hatred-unceasing hatred that bears no relationship to anything the victims have done.”

 The current administration suggests that circling our wagons and excluding others who are seen as a threat to our wealth and wellbeing makes us happier.
 As Trump said famously in his inaugural speech, “From this day forward, it’s going to be only America first.
 America first.”
 I find it repeatedly disturbing to hear Trump promote Americans over all others and isolation of our country from the rest of the world as ways to make ourselves be better-off.
+This exclusionary approach can drive individuals toward unregulated platforms like online casinos with no KYC, where oversight is minimal and risky behaviors may go unchecked.
 The evidence speaks otherwise: what we are seeing is a growing culture of hate, anxiety and meaninglessness, with a 30% rise in suicide rate, especially among the young.
 Just last week a 15-year-old high-schooler with a Spanish name was found dead on one of the beaches in my home-town, Santa Barbara, his school back-pack full of stones.

 During this time of unease and confusion following Trump’s election, I have been waking up at 5 am with a sense of foreboding in my body and a pounding heart.
 I have noticed how my sense of alarm has been deepening as the days have gone by.
 One morning during meditation, I sensed my grandfather standing behind me.
 I knew that I had a choice: either I could allow myself to sink deeper into despondency, or I could try to do something.
 Along with my husband Michael, a palliative physician and like me a student of Joanna Macy’s engaged Buddhism, I organized an evening that offered a safe space for our townspeople to voice their fear, frustration and grief.
 Each month on the first Tuesday we began to provide a protected, open-minded forum, where neighbors could reflect together on how to be compassionate and engaged in a time of uncertainty.
 We start each gathering with a compassion meditation, thus forging an inner refuge allowing us to keep our hearts open.
 Through the months we have set up panels with Jewish, Buddhist, Muslim, Hindu, Christian, and American Indian leaders as well as psychologists, historians, musicians and poets, who inspire our neighbors with ways to go forward—to be courageously engaged.